-The requirements related to the auditor's understanding of each component of the entity's system of internal control have been clarified by the flow charts.
+The requirements related to the auditor's understanding of each component of the entity's system of internal control have been clarified.
+Through use of the flow chart, the steps clearly show where exactly the use of IT comes in, in the evaluation and design of controls and implementation.
 The five components of the system of internal control process have been identified and guidance has been provided in the flow chart.

-b) Have the requirements related to the auditor's identification of controls relevant to the audit been appropriately enhanced and clarified?
-Is it clear how controls relevant to the audit are identified, particularly for audits of smaller and less complex entities?
-Yes c) Do you support the introduction of the new IT-related concepts and definitions?
+- b) Have the requirements related to the auditor's identification of controls relevant to the audit been appropriately enhanced and clarified?
+Is it clear how controls relevant to the audit are identified, particularly for audits of smaller and less complex entities? - The process of how the auditor identifies controls relevant to the audit has been clarified.
+The flow chart clearly gives guidance on what to do the results of the auditor's understanding of the system of internal controls, which includes among others the identification of risks of material misstatements at the financial statements level.
+For smaller and less complex entities, this clearly articulates how the application of these internal controls will ensure that the proper policies, procedures and all relevant documentation is followed by management and allows for the auditor to easily identify discrepancies and errors. - c) Do you support the introduction of the new IT-related concepts and definitions?
 Are the enhanced requirements and application material related to the auditor's understanding of the IT environment, the identification of the risks arising from IT and the identification of general IT controls sufficient to support the auditor's consideration of the effects of the entity's use of IT on the identification and assessment of the risks of material misstatement?